puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_windows_file_paths.markdown

 Several [resource types](./lang_resources.html) (including `file`, `exec`, and `package`) take file paths as values for various attributes.

-When writing Puppet manifests to manage Windows systems, there are two extra issues to take into account when writing file paths: directory separators and, for Windows Server 2003 only, file system redirection.
+When writing Puppet manifests to manage Windows systems, there are two extra issues to take into account when writing file paths: directory separators and file system redirection.

 ## Directory Separators